tnballo/high-assurance-rust/src/chp4/sw_stack_1.md

 Each function called allocates its own stack frame.
 There's one for `main`, one for `square`, and one for *each* recursive call to `recursive_count_down`.

-* Before every frame, the return address (that of the next statement to execute, where the CPU should point `IP` after a call completes) is also stack-pushed.
+* Before every frame, the return address (that of the next statement to execute, where the CPU should point `IP` after a call completes) is also stack-pushed (down).

 * Certain calling conventions might require function arguments to be pushed onto the stack before that function's frame, others use registers for the first several arguments as an optimization (and stack push the remainder).